 The episode of Serra’s frustrated baptism

 Almost in desperation, once a group of Indians carrying a naked baby boy showed up at the mission, Serra interpreted their sign language as a desire to have the boy baptized.
 He asked the corporal of the guard to sponsor the baptism and, as soon as he lifted the baptismal shell filled with holy water and started pouring it over the baby’s head, some of the Natives attending the celebration grabbed the little boy from the corporal’s harms and ran back to their village in fear.
 The other Natives assisting at the baptism followed them, giggling and jeering.
-Fr.
-Serra never forgot the incident of the frustrated baptism and years later he will remember it with tears in his eyes.
+Father Serra never forgot the incident of the frustrated baptism and years later he will remember it with tears in his eyes.

 Several men die of scurvy on Presidio Hill